getmoto/moto/README.md

 # In a nutshell

-Moto is a library that allows your python tests to easily mock out the boto library
+Moto is a library that allows your python tests to easily mock out the boto library.

 Imagine you have the following code that you want to test: